Chukot Akum: Origin

-The Talmud deals with this topic in Avodah Zora 11a when it describes the gentile custom of burning the bed of a kings after he has died.
+The Talmud deals with this topic in Avodah Zora 11a when it describes the gentile custom of burning the bed of a king after he has died.
 In Sanhedrin 52b similar debate is raised about Gentile custom of beheading criminals with a sword.
 Both of these mentions believe that burning a king's bed or beheading a criminal do not violate the Torah commandment since these acts are not specifically gentile laws and customs.